Candidates

 Visit the Division of Elections’ Publications webpage to obtain copies of additional publications for candidates.

 Candidates can access information on voters who have requested a Vote-by-Mail ballot.
-To access these files, visit our Public Records and Voter Data webpage.
+To learn more, visit our Public Records page.